 Hambly explains, “If you spend a lot of time in the sun, that is more likely to fade the color as well.
 I suggest wearing a hat if you plan on being in the sun for a while.”

 If you’re a dark brunette, then adding mocha highlights is a great option because, “this color will appear blended for a long time,” says hairdresser Dashu of Russia.

 Pink Strawberry Highlights

-I definitely recommend a sulfate-free shampoo.
+Weaver states, “I recommend a sulfate-free shampoo.
 My favorite is Lanza Healing Color Care shampoo and conditioner.
 It has plant botanicals that keep the color from fading and gives incredible softness and shine.
-I always recommend a deep conditioning treatment one to two times a month, especially on pre-lightened hair.
+Use a deep conditioning treatment one to two times a month, especially on pre-lightened hair.”

-If you want a simple and elegant look, go for subtle highlights.
-To maintain, wash in cold water with your favorite color-safe product.
-It’s perfect for easygoing women that don’t need to be flashy, they just want a small enough change to feel beautiful!
-It’s very natural and easy to manage and, contrary to very drastic blondes, this type of color is fairly easy to transition to.
+Stylist Abby Grieve of Corona, CA explains that “it’s perfect for easy-going women that don’t need to be flashy, they just want a small enough change to feel beautiful!
+It’s very natural and easy to manage and, contrary to very drastic blondes, this type of color is fairly easy to transition to.”

 Soft Caramel Highlights